onsclom/my-website/src/content/posts/apple-carousel.md

 Here's the [resulting code](https://github.com/onsclom/apple-carousel-remake) and a [live preview](https://apple-carousel-remake.vercel.app/) (best used on desktop).
-Using Svelte and Tailwind, the recreation experience was suprisingly easy and fun.
+Using Svelte and Tailwind, the recreation experience was surprisingly easy and fun.

 It's not perfect: